Lauren Boebert’s reelection prospects unclear as Colorado’s 3rd Congressional District race remains too close to call

 “We are still waiting for some big ballots to be counted,” she said from the stage, draped in an American flag.
 “Mesa County still has 15,000 votes to be counted.
 We know that Republicans were waiting to vote same day.”

 She added: “I am so optimistic.
 It is absolutely trending in our favor.
-The New York Times is still saying Lauren Boebert is going to win.”
+The New York Times is still saying Congresswoman Lauren Boebert is very likely to win.”

 Her speech was followed by a long, revival-meeting-style closing prayer, with supporters standing with one hand over their hearts and the other raised in the air, calling out to her.